Oteil Burbridge: The Aquarium Rescue Unit

 As one of the original members of Bruce Hampton's avant-garde band, the Aquarium Rescue Unit, Burbridge was introduced to members of the jam band scene in the southeast of the United States.
 This included members of Phish, Phil Lesh and Friends, and Blues Traveler, who freely sat in with one another in each other's bands.

 When Hampton left the Aquarium Rescue Unit, it slowly disbanded; however, Burbridge had developed a reputation on the four-, five-, and eventually the six-string bass guitar, enjoying the less commercial aspects of playing with Atlanta-area musicians.
 During its initial years, the band was composed of Bruce Hampton, Oteil Burbridge, Jimmy Herring, Jeff Sipe, Matt Mundy, and Count M'Butu.
 Although the band was never commercially successful, their unique combination of bluegrass, rock, Latin, blues, jazz, and funk (along with the impeccable chops of the members) led to their becoming an influence on other bands and served as a kind of template for their own future musical endeavors.

 Musical collaborations

 Dead & Company

 In 2015 Burbridge joined Dead & Company to play bass/drums.
-The band consists of himself with Bob Weir, John Mayer, Mickey Hart, Bill Kreutzmann and Jeff Chimenti.
+The band consists of himself with Bob Weir, John Mayer, Mickey Hart, Jay Lane and Jeff Chimenti.
 The band's first performance was on October 29, 2015 at Times Union Center in Albany, New York.
 They have since toured in the fall of 2015, the summer of 2016, the summer of 2017, the fall of 2017, the summer of 2018, and did a series of three shows in Mexico called "Playing in the Sand" in January 2019.
 Dead & Company started their Summer Tour 2019 at the Shoreline Amphitheatre in Mountain View, California on May 31 and June 1, 2019.
-They toured again in the Summer of 2021 and Summer of 2022.
+They toured again in the summer of 2021, summer of 2022 and the final tour in summer 2023.
+He played with the band again during their summer 2024 and spring 2025 residencies at The Sphere.